An information systems manager ensures that an organisation's computer systems, networks and applications run smoothly and effectively

 In a larger organisation you may be able to follow a structured career path leading to increased management and technical responsibility.
 You could also progress into roles in project management and IT group management.

 In smaller companies there may be less progression potential but greater flexibility to either work across more aspects of the business or to customise your role in line with your interests.
-Where progression is limited, you can usually use the experience you've gained to move on to a different company, perhaps to broaden your skillset.
+Where progression is limited, you can usually use the experience you've gained to move on to a different company, either in a higher level role or perhaps to broaden your skillset.

-You could eventually consider moving into technical consultancy, contracting or project management.
+You could eventually consider running your own business in areas such as technical consultancy, contracting or project management.

 How would you rate this page?